Lena Dunham on Moving on From Jack Antonoff & Reclaiming Independence

 As the piece continued, Dunham explained she "used to love solitude."
 She told stories of how she faked strep throat as a teen to get out of a summer camp excursion and how she used to write poetry about being alone on her "prehistoric laptop."

 It wasn't until she had her first serious relationship in college that this started to change.
-In the article, she recalled how she once biked over to her boyfriend's apartment and started weeping after he asked for a few nights alone.
+In the article, she recalled how she once biked over to her boyfriend's apartment and started weeping after he asked for a few nights a week alone.

 "He offered me tea and counsel, then sent me home—admirable boundaries—but having had a taste of domesticity, I was almost chemically changed, rewired," she wrote for Vogue.
 "The independence I had so prized was replaced with a mourning that could be sated only by consistent male company, even if (as it would happen later on with other boys) that company was rude in bars, talked loudly through art-house movies, and made sure to point out my less than ideal breast-to-butt ratio.
 Anything would do."